coppit/docker-inotify-command/README.md

 `-e UMAP="nobody:99:100 www:80:800" -e GMAP="users:100 wheel:800"`

-For commands that create files without an explicit user or group name, you may want to set the `USER_ID` and `GROUP_ID` in the config file.
+For commands that create files without an explicit user or group name, you may want to set the `USER_ID`, `GROUP_ID`, and `UMASK` in the config file.
 For example, if your command is `echo foo > /dir1/foo.txt`, then by default the file will be created as the "root" user of the container.
 If you want it to be created with the user ID and group ID of "nobody" in the host, you would set these config values to the output of `id -u nobody` and `id -g nobody` in the host.

+Similarly, you may want to set the `UMASK` to match the host.
+As root you can run `su -l nobody -c umask` on the host to determine the umask for the "nobody" user.
+The `UMASK` config value must be specified in octal, such as 0022.

 Examples
 --------